Alonsog2/InputDeviceForDrawingTablet/README.md

 In this new version, a display shows the info about what key or action is performed.

+LocalShift function:
+Now, the system can have to different sets of keys.
+Let's call them 'primary set' and 'secondary set'.
-In addition, a key (any of the 4x4) can be defined as 'local shift', which allow accessing to a different set of configurations for the rest of 15 keys.
+A key must be defined as 'LocalShift' (by default the key A) and it opperates as follow, allowing access to a different set of configurations for the rest of 15 keys.

 Pressing once 'local shift' the system enters in temporary 'local shift' mode (the LED blinks), and after the next stroke in any key, the system will return to normal mode (and the LED turns off).